bio-tools/biotoolsSchema/README.md

 type | Description
 ---- | -----------
 Database | A collection of data, datasets, a registry etc. | 1.4, 2.0-beta-04
-Ontology | A collection of information about concepts, including terms, synonyms, descriptions etc. | 2.0-beta-04 Tool | Software which you can download, install, configure and run yourself. | 1.4, 2.0-beta-04 Service | Software provided as a service and available for immediate use, e.g. on the Web. | 1.4, 2.0-beta-04 Workflow | A definition of a collection of tools, services etc. for running in a workflow system. | 1.4, 2.0-beta-04
+Tool | Software which you can download, install, configure and run yourself. | 1.4, 2.0-beta-04 Service | Software provided as a service and available for immediate use, e.g. on the Web. | 1.4, 2.0-beta-04 Workflow | A definition of a collection of tools, services etc. for running in a workflow system. | 1.4, 2.0-beta-04